Looking for great trophy Gemsbok hunting in South Africa? We offer some outstanding, yet very affordable Gemsbok hunting in Limpopo and Province.

 Gemsbok Scientific Name: Oryx gazella also known as the Oryx

 What is a Gemsbok?
 The Gemsbok is a large species of antelope that inhabits many of the arid and semi-arid parts of South Africa.
-We have outstanding Gemsbok hunting on our hunting areas in Gauteng and Limpopo Provinces.
+We have outstanding Gemsbok hunting on our hunting area in Limpopo Province.

 Full grown Gemsbok typically stand nearly four feet tall at the shoulder.
 Males normally weigh 500-650 pounds and females usually weigh 300-500 pounds.
 They have light brown or grey colored coats with a black stripe along their lower flanks and white “socks” on their feet.
 Their faces are white around the eyes and muzzle and black elsewhere.